timthedev07/my-website/posts/math/brief-introduction-to-calculus-2.1.md

 \end{align*}
 $$

-Where $C$ is a possible constant ignored/removed when differentiating; it could be anything, but without further information we won't be able to find $C$.
+Where $C$ is a possible constant ignored/removed when differentiating; it could be anything, but without further information, we won't be able to find $C$.

 ## Rules for Integration

 Let's discuss some basic rules for integration before moving on to definite integrals.

-Bear in mind that integration is the inverse operation, so you an verify them yourself if you want to see why these rules make sense.
+Bear in mind that integration is the inverse operation, so you can verify them yourself if you want to see why these rules make sense.

 Just like differentiating, you will need to integrate term by term.